GrenDrake/ratvm/README.md

 ## License

-The QuollVM compiler and interpreter contianed in this repository are made available under the terms of the [GPL 3.0 license](LICENSE).
+The QuollVM compiler and interpreter contained in this repository are made available under the terms of the [GPL 3.0 license](LICENSE).